 Series 63 vs. Other Licensing Exams

-The Series 63 is just one licensing exam that financial professionals can take.
+Series 63 is just one licensing exam that financial professionals can take.
+Here is how it compares to some other options:

-Don’t forget about the Series 66, too.
-It licenses a candidate as an investment advisor or securities agent, allowing them to legally give investment advice.
+- Series 66 licenses a candidate as an investment advisor or securities agent, allowing them to legally give investment advice.

 The Bottom Line